aditya-kappagantula/html_lab/README.md

 1. Install NodeJS
 2. Install NPM
 3. Install Grunt Command Line Interface
+4. Install Bower
-4. Clone the repository to your local machine and remove git references
+5. Clone the repository to your local machine and remove git references

 After the above todo are complete, the repository holds the below stated files and functionality at minimal level: